Devotional Stories: Taking Inspiration From the Story of Abraham Sacrificing Isaac

 Seeing how Abraham received a son at one hundred years of age, I really understood something of God’s almightiness and sovereignty; I understood that when God has decided to do something, no person or thing can possibly divert or impede Him.
 At the same time, I also identified some rules to put into practice: Even when God’s words or work don’t fit with our ideas, or when we don’t understand them or can’t accept them, still, we must not approach God’s words or work in terms of our own concepts and thinking.
 Instead, we should maintain a reverence for God in our hearts and seek to know His intention.
 We should accept God’s work and submit to His orchestrations and arrangements.
 That is the kind of rationality that we ought to have as humans.

-Seeing how God commanded Abraham to sacrifice Isaac, I also understood God’s earnest intention in setting difficulties before us and subjecting us to trials.
-Looking from the outside, these difficulties and refinements cause us physical pain.
-However, it is with these difficulties and trials that God tests whether we are sincere toward Him, transforms impurities in the way we believe in Him in our hearts, and enables us to truly submit to God’s orchestrations and arrangements and stand and bear witness to God.
+Seeing how God commanded Abraham to sacrifice Isaac, I also understood God’s earnest intention behind trials.
+It is with environments that don’t fit with our notions that God tests whether we are sincere toward Him, transforms our wrong perspective on pursuit in our faith, and enables us to truly submit to God’s orchestrations and arrangements and stand and bear witness to God.
 Thus we can come before God and earnestly reflect on ourselves.
 We have always followed God, but what kind of attitude have we held toward Him?
 In our lives, what has been our attitude when we underwent His trials?

 It was only then I realized that, in believing in God, we should follow Abraham’s example—respect God’s greatness and come to God’s words and all His earthly arrangements with a pure, loyal and obedient heart.
 When undergoing God’s trials, we should not complain to Him.
 Instead we should take our place as created beings before the Lord of creation and stand and bear witness to God.
 Only in this way can we receive God’s approval.